AfonsoCunha22/MLOpsProject/MLOpsProject/reports/end_report/README.md

 >
 > Answer:

 We used DVC to manage data versioning in our project.
 It helped us track changes to datasets and ensured consistency between data and models.
 By storing data in remote storage and tracking it in the repository, we saved space and maintained a clear history.
 DVC made collaboration easier and ensured our pipeline was reproducible and reliable.
+In order to better manage our space with DVC, we also decide to focus mainly on the processed data.
+This way, after having the data processed and changed, we got five .pt files that were used for our models and these were tracked by dvc

 ### Question 11